Pakistan Steel Mills: Controversies

 The entire privatization programme of prime minister Shaukat Aziz came to a halt when the WATAN PARTY filed a petition under section 184 (3) through its Chairman Barrister Zafarullah Khan in the Supreme Court of Pakistan vide SMC No. 9/2006 against the privatization citing irregularities in the process which was accepted by the Chief Justice of Pakistan Justice Iftikhar Chaudry.

 The Supreme Court on 8 August 2006 held that the entire disinvestment process of the Pakistan Steel Mills reflected haste, ignoring the profitability aspect and assets of the mills by the financial adviser before its evaluation.
 The transaction was the outcome of a process reflecting procedural irregularities, said the 80-page judgement in the PSM case.

 On 23 June, a nine-member bench of the Supreme Court had annulled the sale of the country's largest industrial unit to a three-party consortium and had directed the government to refer the matter to the Council of Common Interests (CCI) within six weeks.
 It had declared the $362 million transaction with the Russian-Saudi-Pakistan investors as null and void.
-This was a highly controversial decision, as PSM was suffering losses over the last few years and with the federal government unable to put in the required funds to revive PSM, privatization was a prudent decision.
-Chief Justice Iftikhar Muhammad Chaudhry's tenure was very controversial as CJ of Pakistan's Supreme Court as he also made several other controversial decisions which are still adversely effecting the country even after his retirement.

 Authored by Chief Justice of Pakistan Justice Iftikhar Mohammad Chaudhry, the judgement said the entire exercise reflected haste by the Privatisation Commission (PC) and the Competitive Committee on Privatisation (CCP).
 The PC had processed 30 March final report of the financial adviser the same day and a meeting of the PC board and a summary had also been prepared the same day when a six-week time was mandatory to examine and fix a fair reference price for approval by the CCOP.